 - Some common mistakes to avoid;

 I suspect that the reason why the post-presentation discussion is so intimidating is because its question-and-answer format is similar to an examination.
 This is, however, a quite different situation.
 Even though you feel that there is a power differential, this is an interaction among peers.
 The audience is not there to test your knowledge: rather, they have chosen to attend your talk because they think that you have something interesting to say.
 Comments, then, are a sign that the audience engaged with your talk, and – in most cases – that they want to better understand what you said, or that they want to think about it together with you.

 There are four main ways in which people might engage with your presentation:

 Requests for clarification

-- Requests for clarification: You may be asked to talk about some aspects of your paper which were not well understood, or which you didn’t have time to cover in your talk.
-Such comments could seem annoying, especially if you feel that you made to repeat what you have already said, the best way to approach these comments is as an opportunity to reflect on how clearly you communicate your ideas.
-In the next section of this, there is some advice on how to deal with such questions.
+Some participants might ask you to give some more information about some aspects of your presentation which they didn’t understand very well, or maybe about parts of your presentation that you didn’t have time to cover in your talk.
+You might find such requests could seem annoying, especially if you feel that you are being asked to repeat something you have already said.
+However, it is best to approach these interactions as an opportunity to reflect on how clearly you communicate your ideas.
+You can find some ideas about dealing with such questions in the next section.

-- Challenges: Sometimes, members of the audience may take issue with your argument.
-This may happen if they have a very different perspective on the topic, or on research quality; or perhaps you have made a mistake.
-It’s certainly awkward when what you have said is challenged in public, but at least in this way you are provided with an opportunity to convince the audience about the soundness of your work, in a professional manner.
+It is possible that some members of the audience may take issue with some aspects of your argument.
+This may happen if they have a very different perspective on the topic, or different understandings of what is good research.
+It may also happen because you have made a mistake (we all do!).
+It’s certainly awkward when what you have said is challenged in public, but at least in this way you are provided with an opportunity to convince the audience that your work is sound.
 The last two sections of this post are particularly relevant to such situations.